csamuel/jenkins-notifo-plugin/README.markdown

-## Notifo Plugin for Hudson
+## Notifo Plugin for Jenkins CI

 [![Build Status](https://secure.travis-ci.org/csamuel/hudson-notifo-plugin.png)](http://travis-ci.org/csamuel/hudson-notifo-plugin)

-This is a Hudson plugin for integration with the [Notifo API](http://notifo.com/) to push build notifications to mobile devices.
+This is a Jenkins plugin for integration with the [Notifo API](http://notifo.com/) to push build notifications to mobile devices.

 For now, the plugin is hosted on Github at [http://github.com/csamuel/hudson-notifo-plugin](http://github.com/csamuel/hudson-notifo-plugin).